How Long Does Alcohol Stay in Your System? Saliva, Blood, Urine & More

 How Long Does Alcohol Stay in Your Blood?

-The test used most often, other than a breathalyzer, is a blood-alcohol test.
-A blood-alcohol test is more accurate than a breathalyzer and can confirm how much alcohol is in a person’s system.
+The test used most often, other than a breathalyzer, is a blood alcohol test.
+A blood alcohol test is more accurate than a breathalyzer and can confirm how much alcohol is in a person’s system.
 This is often done if a person is suspected of driving while under the influence (DUI) to have as evidence in court.
-Blood alcohol testing methods can detect alcohol in blood from one to twelve hours after stopping drinking.
+Blood alcohol testing methods can detect alcohol in blood from 1 to 12 hours after stopping drinking.

 How Long Does Alcohol Stay in Your Hair?